BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-The data-driven nature of data source allows to cut off `UITableViewDataSource` methods that define number of sections and number of rows in section.
+Now we could stop worrying that methods `numberOfRows(inSection:)`, `numberOfSections(in:)` and `tableView(_,cellForRowAt:)` might become inconsistent, since the data source derives them based on the sections model provided.
+Furthermore, it is completely unaware of `UIKit` and can be easily reused and tested in isolation.

 #### Step 3: Table Configurator

 The last thing we need is cells configuration.
-When cell is dequeued from table view, it has generic `UITableViewCell` type which is in most cases should be type casted to a concrete type.
-In our solution we will avoid this by associating `Item` data model with a cell class.
+When a cell is dequeued from a table view, it has generic `UITableViewCell` type which is in most cases should be type casted to a concrete class.
+In our solution we will avoid this by means of associated types.

 {% highlight swift linenos %}